These Fudgy Kahlua Brownies were rich, dense, even a bit gooey. Brownie perfection in every bite!

 - Preheat oven to 350º.
 Grease 9 inch baking pan and line with parchment paper or foil (I used an 8 inch pan).

-- In a saucepan melt the chocolate with the butter over low heat or use a double boiler.
-In a large mixing bowl combine the sugar with the eggs and beat until light in color.
+- In a large mixing bowl combine the sugar with the eggs and beat until light in color.
 Add the melted chocolate.
 Mix.
 Add the Kahlua and mix.
-Sift the flour, baking powder, salt and add to the batter and mix well.
+Add the flour, baking powder, salt to the batter and mix just until combined.

 - Scrape into the prepared baking pan and bake for 30 minutes or until the top springs back when touched lightly in center (with the smaller pan, I baked for 35 minutes), and the edges begin to pull away.